preyasigaur/Financial-Math/README.md

 ## Files
 1. Binomial Pricing Model: This file contains the Python implementation, along with an example, for the binomial pricing model for American and European call and put.

+2. Forwards-Futures Pricing Model: This file contains the Python implementation, along with examples, for Forwards and Futures price.